Grid computing software developer Incredibuild raises $140M

 Computationally intensive tasks like compiling software are often a massive time sink in development.
 According to Statista, 40% of engineers attribute software project failure to under-resourcing, with 22% blaming missed delivery timeline expectations and 21% pointing at time constraints and premature software releases.

-Incredibuild, which was founded in 2002, offers a suite of grid computing software designed to help accelerate computationally intensive tasks by distributing them over a network.
+Incredibuild, which was founded in 2002 and inspired by NASA’s SETI@home, offers a suite of grid computing software designed to help accelerate computationally intensive tasks by distributing them over a network.
 Originally sold specifically as a tool to accelerate computing, Incredibuild later expanded with a package that allows customers to implement custom acceleration of jobs with its grid engine.

 Incredibuild is broken up into several, separately licensable tools that spread compiling source code, building codebases generally, and other software development-related jobs to machines over a network.
 By distributing processes across idle processors in the network on-premises and dynamically allocating cloud capacity based on availability and cost, the platform frees local resources for other tasks, reducing compute costs by up to 30%.